 In order to straighten a BMX wheel you will need another tool, a spoke key.
 A spoke key is used to twist the spoke nipples that are attached to the rim end of the wheel.
 The spokes and spoke nipples are screwed together, segregated by the BMX rim.

 The basics of truing a wheel are relatively simple.
-First, you find where the wheel is bent, you then take the two or three spokes either side of the bend and tighten the ones on the opposite side of where the bend is pointing. (for example: if the rim is bent to the left then you will tighten the spokes that are attached to the right-hand side of the hub.)
+First, you find where the wheel is bent, you then take the two or three spokes either side of the bend and tighten the ones on the opposite side of where the bend is pointing.
+(For example: if the rim is bent to the left then you will tighten the spokes that are attached to the right-hand side of the hub.)
 If this doesn’t fix the bend then you may need to loosen some spokes slightly to let you tighten the others with ease.

 Buying replacement spokes don’t give riders much help either, bike shops have many replacements to fix up your wheels and replacing your own has become easier and easier with the increasing reach of the Internet.

-The best BMX spokes regularly only come in two materials; aluminium and titanium, meaning that the only main differences between different spokes are the colours, material and brands.
+The best BMX spokes regularly only come in two materials; aluminum and titanium, meaning that the only main differences between different spokes are the colours, material and brands.
 Even though this is the case, the prices of spokes fluctuate quite rapidly so it’s worth reading through the small list below where I have listed some of the most popular and best quality spokes on the BMX market.

 The Total Double Butted spokes are some of the more expensive.
 The oil slick design is becoming increasingly popular with more and more riders focusing their bikes on the intriguing colours.
 These spokes are made from stainless steel, don’t worry though, they shave a surprising amount of weight off your wheelset compared to regular old spokes.
 You can buy these spokes now at Source BMX for around £50.

-Vocal BMX Titanium SpokesTitanium spokes are kind of controversial in the BMX world.
+Titanium spokes are kind of controversial in the BMX world.
 While they are definitely lighter and stronger than regular steel spokes, they don’t really add any significant improvements to the bike.
 This has only become a problem since titanium spokes often cost upwards of £80 for a set.

 These Vocal Spokes cost around £95 and can be bought in 4 different sizes in either raw or oil slick.
 Depending on who you talk to, some people will tell you titanium is a new way forward but others will swear by the old stainless steel spokes.

 The unique shape gives the steel a lot more strengths at the joining points of the wheel.
-Where the spoke attaches to the rim and the hub are the most common places for the spoke to snap, with the force that’s constantly exerted on the spokes in order to keep the rim solid and straight means that there’s often a weak point or two.
+Where the spoke attaches to the rim and the hub are the most common places for a spoke to snap, with the force that’s constantly exerted on the spokes in order to keep the rim solid and straight means that there’s often a weak point or two.